 The following is proposed legislation that Personhood Florida will be submitting to our state representatives, senators and governor.
 We hope to find sponsors for this bill among the many legislators who have endorsed Personhood.
 The language of the bill is short and to the point.
 We begin by addressing the necessity of state nullification of wrongly decided federal court cases, such as Roe v.
-Wade.
-More state legislators are warming to the idea of using the 9th and 10th Amendments of the U.S. Constitution to ignore or defy Roe.
+Wade and any further federal legislation that would seek to codify a so-called “right to abortion.”
 The rest of the bill is simple and says nothing beyond what can be drawn out of the language of our proposed Personhood Amendment.
 We will first ask those legislators who endorsed the Personhood Amendment to sponsor this bill.
 The Florida Personhood Act would supersede all previous inconsistent and contradictory provisions that would then need to be struck from the code of laws.
 We see sponsorship of this bill as a necessary first step to get legislators on board with Personhood language as part of our Florida statutes.

 A bill to be entitled “The Florida Personhood Act” to amend the code of laws of the state of Florida